Sometimes tiny towns have the best food. That’s what we discovered—and more—while exploring the small Maryland towns of Charlestown and North East.

 It All Begins with Food

 I had seen a billboard on the Pulaski Highway advertising Woody’s and figured it was worth a try.
 As soon as I got into the core of downtown North East, time slowed as I looked at the bustling and historic main drag.
 After securing a free parking spot next to Town Hall, I walked to Woody’s where the lunch crowd spilled onto the patio.
-Several customers were whacking the steamed crabs with wooden mallets and feasting on the succulent crab bits as if they were in a feeding frenzy.
+Several customers were whacking the steamed crabs with wooden mallets and feasting on the succulent crab bits as if in a feeding frenzy.

 Take a Hike in These Small Maryland Towns

 The trail is well-marked and a great place to bring your leashed dog.
 Along the way to the lighthouse are a few overlooks just off the main trail near very steep cliffs.
 Charlestown is visible off to the west on clear days.
 About halfway to the lighthouse is an open area with a sign proclaiming Hawk Watch.
-From this spot you can see hawks on most days in spring and fall as they migrate along this flyway.
+From this spot, you can see hawks on most days in spring and fall as they migrate along this flyway.
 At the trail’s end, the lighthouse stands tall as it has since 1833.
 Turkey Point Lighthouse sits on a 100-foot high bluff and has helped mariners navigate the shipping channels for years.
 An interesting side note to the Turkey Point Lighthouse is that it had more female lighthouse keepers than any other Chesapeake Bay lighthouse.

 A History Lesson

 Back in town, a more peaceful historic site awaits the intrepid traveler.
-Saint Anne’s Church was built in 1742, and it is one of the oldest churches in Maryland.
+Saint Anne’s Church was built in 1742, one of the oldest churches in Maryland.
 Take a walk among the gravestones in the church’s cemetery, and you might find some weathered tombstones with names of the families still living in the area.
 The Elk River borders the church and makes for a quiet place to experience the vibe of this historic town.

 Steak and Other Food Options

 While there aren’t a lot of restaurants in North East, I find enough for a town this size.
 Steak and Main is an above-average eatery.
 As the name indicates, it’s on Main Street.
-Open for lunch and dinner, they have a good selection of sauces to top your steak, my favorite being the brandy peppercorn sauce.
+Open for lunch and dinner.
+They have a good selection of sauces to top your steak, my favorite being the brandy peppercorn sauce.

 Other restaurants of note are Pier 1 Restaurant on Main Street, Bay Crawlers Crab Shack on the way to Elk Neck State Park, Woody’s Crab House, and Woody’s Tacos and Tequila.
 Out on the Pulaski Highway is North East Family Restaurant.
-I haven’t dined there since it changed hands some three to four years ago, but I often see many cars parked out front when I pass by.
+I haven’t dined there since it changed hands three to four years ago, but I often see many cars parked out front when I pass by.

 Wine, Gifts, and Chocolate

 Staying on the same side of the street, find Kathy’s Corner Shop, a gift shop my wife loves to visit.
 Kathy’s has a good selection of local art, books about the area, wind chimes, gourmet foods, and more.
 I like to chat with H.L.
 Mahan, a photographer in the back of Kathy’s Corner Shop.
-H.L. has an impressive selection of photos including ones of East Coast wildlife.
+H.L. has an impressive selection of photos, including ones of East Coast wildlife.

-If you like sweet wines give Turkey Point Vineyard a try.
+If you like sweet wines, give Turkey Point Vineyard a try.
 They are easy to find on the way to Elk Neck State Park on the right side of the road.
 Turkey Point is dog friendly and has a private event space for weddings, family reunions, etc. Although I prefer dry wines, I found their Lighthouse White, a blend of Vidal Blanc and Chardonnay, a good summer sipper.

 Charlestown, Big Fun in one of the Small Maryland Towns